gaowanliang/LightUploader/Readme.md

         //Use the Telegram bot to monitor uploads in real time, here you need to fill in the access token of the bot, e.g. 123456789:xxxxxxxxxx, use double quotes to wrap it
   -uid string
         // Use the Telegram bot to monitor uploads in real time, here you need to fill in the recipient's userID, shaped like 123456789
-  -v int
+  -m int
+        // Select the mode, 0 is to replace the file with the same name in onedrive, 1 is to skip, the default is 0 -v int
         // Select the version, where 0 is the Business version and 1 is the personal (home) version, the default is 0
 ```